Former Stenger chief of staff sentenced to 15 months

-ST. LOUIS (AP) — The top aide to former St. Louis County Executive Steve Stenger has been sentenced to 15 months in federal prison for helping Stenger carry out his pay-for-play scheme.
+ST. LOUIS (AP) — The top aide for former St. Louis County Executive Steve Stenger was sentenced Friday to 15 months in federal prison for helping Stenger carry out his pay-for-play scheme.

-A judge on Friday sentenced Bill Miller, Stenger’s chief of staff.
-Miller pleaded guilty in May to theft of honest services through bribery and wire fraud.
+Bill Miller, Stenger’s chief of staff, pleaded guilty in May to theft of honest services through bribery and wire fraud.
+He is among four people who have pleaded guilty in the case.

 Stenger, a Democrat, was sentenced last month to nearly four years in prison and fined $250,000.
 He pleaded guilty in May to corruption charges for providing political favors in exchange for campaign donations.

 The county’s former economic development agency chief, Sheila Sweeney , was sentenced to probation and fined $20,000 for her role in the scheme.
+Businessman John Rallo faces sentencing Oct.
+15 for bribery.

 Miller must serve three years of probation after his sentence.